 When placement is needed in a Psychiatric Residential Treatment Facility foster care setting, the worker shall secure written medical documentation that psychiatric residential treatment is the recommended placement.
-The
+The worker shall secure all the appropriate approvals necessary for seeking this type of placement for a child including the following activities:

 - a) The worker shall contact the appropriate facilities that have adolescent units for treatment of mentally ill children.
 When consideration is being given to psychiatric hospitalization, all planning shall be done in consultation with the Multidisciplinary Treatment Team, including a representative of the local community mental health center. - b) If no in-state facility is available to meet the child's needs, the protocol for out-of-state placements must be followed. - c) First consideration shall be given to facilities that have a current contract with the Bureau for Children and Families and/or have been approved as a West Virginia Medicaid provider.
 If the facility is not a West Virginia Medicaid provider and the Bureau for Children and Families is being considered as a payment source, a formal contract must be prepared by the Bureau for Children and Families and signed by the Director before the placement occurs. - d) If the facility is an approved WV Medicaid provider the MCM-1 form (Physicians Certification for In-Patient Psychiatric Services) must be completed to insure Medicaid payment is made.
 All efforts should be made to explore insurance and other sources of payment prior to the request for payment by the Bureau for Children and Families for any type of inpatient hospitalization. - e) The worker shall explore eligibility for special educational services.
 When making a referral for Psychiatric Residential Treatment within the State of West Virginia the worker must utilize the following Automated Placement Referral process: - a.
 Consult with the supervisor and the Multidisciplinary Treatment Team, including the child's current service providers, juvenile probation officer, parents, etc., to discuss the child's placement needs. - b.
 Complete the family's and child assessment if not already done. - c.
 Complete the necessary information on the automated placement referral screen to be sent to appropriate psychiatric residential facility for their determination on appropriate placement.
 The child's worker must provide information about the child and his family in a factual and forthright manner that accurately portrays the child's situation.
-The following information is mandatory on the automated referral in FACTS:

-1. Child's full name
+The following information is mandatory on the automated referral in FACTS: - 1.
+Child's full name